MichaelOdumosu57/SocialMediaApp/README.md

 ### CI/CD
 * IN .circle is our config.yml, we make use of the company's Docker image as well as the circleci browser-build tools orb, as a general practice we packages our dependencies into the orb so we dont have to increased build times

+### Issues
+* say we have issues and we are looking for support with a library language or other 3rd party found here __JudimaApp/misc/issues
 ### Future Plans
 refer to README.md in ignore